 6. Stretched Fabric & Tapestries

 Now I LOVE the idea of using fabric to decorate walls.
 But is it really feasible?
-There are a range of different methods, this one points out that although attaching fabric is easier than painting, it is also more expensive.
+There is a range of different methods, this one points out that although attaching fabric is easier than painting, it is also more expensive.
 This method also uses screws, which is often a no-no when it comes to renting.

 Other methods include using starch, which works effectively but can be quite messy; see Apartment Therapy’s guide to making removable fabric wallpaper.